arrrash01/Chess/README.md

-# Chess
+#About The Project
-a multiplayer chess game made with java
+This project is a multiplayer chess game made in java using socket programming.

+##Built With
+-Java SE